 For example, next Monday, you have a doctor’s appointment.
 You don’t really want everyone to know you are going to the doctor’s office.
 If you share your calendar to the group calendar and have that appointment marked on your calendar, then it will show up on the group calendar as a doctor’s appointment.

-To avoid this, instead of sharing your calendar to the group calendar, you can input your availability each day on the group calendar.
+To avoid this, instead of sharing your entire calendar to the group, you can input your availability each day on the group calendar.
 So, on Monday, you would mark yourself as being busy for the time of your doctor’s appointment.
 The other group members would know you are busy, but they would not know what you are doing.

-When implementing a group calendar, you need to make sure that you decide on the needs of the group.
+When implementing a calendar as a group, you need to make sure that you decide on the needs of the group.
 Identify the main reason for the calendar first.
 You also need to decide how much detail you need from each person.

 For example, a group calendar for your family may need to have a lot of details about everyone’s schedule so that you can coordinate transportation, plan meals, set appointments and know where everyone is at any given time.
 However, if it is a calendar for work, you may only need to know when each member is busy or free so that you can schedule meetings and plan work assignments.